Benchmarking portfoliosContent also available for tax entities or on our global site.

-The Benchmarking feature in Sharesight enables you to select any ETF in the Sharesight database to compare against your portfolio.
+The Benchmarking feature in Sharesight enables you to select any listed ETF, Unit Trust, Managed Fund or Ordinary Share investment in the Sharesight database to compare against your portfolio.

 Benchmarking enables you to be a truly informed investor.
-By Benchmarking against an index tracking ETF you can see how your portfolio performance compares to an overall market, region, or industry.
+By Benchmarking against an index tracking ETF, Unit Trust, Managed Fund or Ordinary Share investment you can see how your portfolio performance compares to an overall market, region, or industry.
 For example, is your portfolio performance in line with the sectors that you invest in, or have the holdings that you picked enabled you to achieve a superior return?

 How the Benchmark works and appears

 To accurately compare your portfolio to your chosen Benchmark, Sharesight assumes that you’d invested equal amounts of money in both for the duration of the reporting period.

 When the Benchmark is applied it adds an additional row to the summary bar on the Portfolio Overview Page and Individual Holding Page.
 This allows you to compare the percentage return of your portfolio or holding to the percentage return of the ETF Benchmark.